 - University Blvd and 17th Ave

-These are all dangerous intersections that should be avoided if at all possible.
+These are all dangerous intersections that you should avoid if possible.
 Any intersection can be the site of an accident.
-However, the ones listed above are frequently included in rankings of Denver’s most hazardous intersections.
+However, the ones above are frequently in the rankings of Denver’s most hazardous intersections.

 Traffic Incidents In Denver Intersections